HeardLibrary/digital-scholarship/manage/control/github/projects.md

 <img src="../images-projects/add-to-milestone.png" style="border:1px solid black">

-On the milestone summary page (reached from the Milestone tab on the issues or pull request page), there is all kinds of information about the issues in the milestone.
+On the milestone summary page (reached from the Milestone tab on the issues or pull request page), there are all kinds of information about the issues in the milestone.
 If you click and drag the left side of a selected issue, you can order the issues.
 As issues are resolved, they disappear from the open list and the progress goes towards 100%.
 Closed issues can still be viewed from the Closed tab.
 Clicking on an issue or pull request in the list will take you to its page.
 If a new issue is created from the milestone page, it will automatically be associated with that milestone.

 <img src="../images-projects/milestone-summary.png" style="border:1px solid black">